jesselicyber/cybersecurity-portfolio/README.md

 # Cybersecurity & IT Portfolio

-A collection of hands-on IT support and cybersecurity lab deployments.
-Projects cover Active Directory management, Windows Server configuration, and network administration, with full technical documentation and configuration proofs provided for each repository.
+This portfolio documents hands-on IT and cybersecurity projects completed through dedicated home labs, virtualization, and systems administration.
+Each repository includes project objectives, configuration steps, network diagrams, and screenshots detailing Windows Server and network infrastructure deployment.

 ---